mohan2020/w2hsite/site/content/team/index.md

       bgpic: /img/bg/photo4.jpg
       pic: /img/team/leitner.jpg
       text: >
-        Aaron Leitner is an associate software developer at the Penn Medicine Center for Health Care Innovation.
+        Aaron Leitner is a software developer at the Penn Medicine Center for Health Care Innovation.
 In this role, Aaron works to improve and maintain the Way to Health platform.
 Prior to joining the team, Aaron worked for a number of startups specializing in web and mobile development.
 Aaron received his bachelor's degree in environmental studies from Ursinus College.
     - name: Conor Lydon
       title: Software Developer
       twitter: